sunnynipun/SteppingStones/README.md

 # SteppingStones
-This is my portfolio website project
+This is a sample responsive website.
-Used HTML5, CSS3, Bootstrap, JQuery, Javascript